himanshusahni/himanshusahni.github.io/_posts/2017-12-26-reusability-in-ai.markdown

 ### Are the skills really that important?

-The advantage of this modular architecture we call ComposeNet is that for any new task, one only needs to train the composition layer to map embeddings from skills to the composed task.
+The advantage of the modular architecture of ComposeNet is that for any new task, one only needs to train the composition layer to map embeddings from skills to the composed task.
-But are the skills really that important?
-What if we gave the network the wrong skills?
+But what if we gave the network the wrong skills?
-Will it still learn the overall task somehow by just storing the control policy in only the composition layer?
+Do the embeddings really learn skill specific representations or will the wrong embeddings work just as well?
-Or what if we simply re-initialize a new policy layer on top of one of the skills and retrain that to the composed task?
+Also, what if we slightly modify one of the skills, let's say by re-initializing a new policy layer, and try to train that to the composed task?
+Does the composition really give us an advantage, or will any embedding do just as well with a fresh layer on top?
+In other words, did we do some ablations!?

 {% include caption_img.html url="/assets/img/2017-12-12-reusability-in-ai/Collect_0_Evade_1_wrongskills.png" width="1000" description="Collect red while evade green task with the incorrect skills."  %}

-In the above graph, $$C()$$ denotes a composition function.
+In the graph above, $$C()$$ denotes a composition function, ex. $$C(red, green)$$ means ComposeNet using red and green skills.
-The lines that just have the skills markings are for the case when a fresh policy layer is trained on top of that skill.
+The lines that just have skills markings, ex. $$green$$, are the case when only a single skill embedder is used, and a fresh policy layer is trained on top of the embeddings it produces to try to control the composed task.
 The task is to "collect the red object while evading green enemy".

 This shows us a few things.
 Firstly, using any other skills than the correct ones does not perform as well.

-$$C(\text{red}, \neg \text{green})$$ is the case of using the skills "collect green object" and "evade red enemy", i.e. the opposite of what the task requires.
+Next, $$C(\text{red}, \neg \text{green})$$ is the case of using the skills "collect green object" and "evade red enemy", i.e. the opposite of what the task requires.
 This performs nearly as well as the correct skills because you can invert the policy for collect to evade and almost invert the policy for evade to collect.
 Given two completely irrelevant skills, "collect blue object" and "evade blue enemy", the task is not learned at all.
+Meaning, compositions of relevant skills performs better than irrelevant skills.

-Retraining a policy layer on top of "collect red object" skill also gets close but not all the way to the best average reward.
+Finally, retraining a fresh policy layer on top of the "collect red object" skill embedding also gets close but not all the way to the best average reward.
-Retraining a policy layer on top of "evade green enemy" skill does not solve the task because this skill says nothing about the red object which is necessary to get positive reward in this task.
+Retraining a policy layer on top of "evade green enemy" skill does not solve the task, likely because the embedding is not informative on the red object, which is necessary to carry out this task.
-This shows that the skill embeddings are encoding useful information about the objects they are concerned with and that composing the correct embeddings gives the best result.
+This shows that the skill embeddings are encoding useful information about the objects they are concerned with, and that composition of all the correct skills gives the best result.

+### Conclusion
+Our framework ComposeNet allows an agent to compose simple skills into a hierarchy to solve complicated tasks.
+The skills are learned once and can be reused for multiple compositions.
+Key in the framework are skill-state embeddings and a trainable composition function.
+Moreover, when testing on composed tasks it has never seen before, ComposeNet shows some zero-shot generalization capability, and quickly converges with few environment samples.
+Stay tuned for results on more complicated domains, such as Minecraft!

 ### References
 [1] T. G. Dietterich.
 Hierarchical reinforcement learning with the maxq value function decomposition.
 J. Artif.
 Intell.
 Res.(JAIR), 13(1):227–303, Nov.
 2000.